-2. Communication Regarding Protective Orders

-Criminal Protective Orders
+- 2. Communication Regarding Protective Orders - a.
+Criminal Protective Orders b.
+Temporary or Permanent Non-Criminal Restraining Orders

 When the criminal court issues a protective order against a defendant who has a pending family, probate or juvenile case, the criminal court shall send a copy of the protective order to the appropriate court administrator who will send it to the trial court with the overlapping case.

 This may be accomplished by working through the Domestic Violence Case Coordinator.